-The status quo bias tells us that we continue to do something, because we’ve always done it, and it’s what we’ve always known.
-So, it stands to reason that stretching remains a pertinent part of a runner’s routine.
+The status quo bias tells us that we continue to do something, because we’ve always done it — it’s what we’ve always known — and over the years this has seemed to have applied to running, and specifically, endurance runners.

 Stretching techniques vary from static to dynamic, PNF and ballistic, and the first two are often incorporated into a warm-up, and/or cool down routine for athletes.
 Endurance runners are considered to include anyone who runs a distance of over 5KM, and performance potential is usually dictated by physiological parameters such as VO2 max and lactate threshold, and running efficiency, which includes muscle morphology, elastic potential of tendons, and joint mechanics.

 Static stretching is commonly performed by holding a muscle under tension for a period of time, usually around 30 seconds – it has been shown that holding a stretch for any longer does not necessarily have any further benefit.

 Consistent stretching, over a period of six weeks, has been shown to improve overall flexibility, however static stretching immediately prior to exercise can actually inhibit performance, especially in short, explosive tasks such as sprinting or track sessions.
 It can be inhibited due to the physiological changes seen in the muscle and the decreased ability to store elastic energy from static stretching.